-In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2017 Series A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-In the further opinion of Bond Counsel, interest on the 2017 Series A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel is also of the opinion that interest on the 2017 Series A Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
-A complete copy of the proposed forms of opinion of Bond Counsel is set forth in APPENDIX C hereto.
+In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue

-To the extent that the issue price of any maturity of the 2017 Series A Bonds is less than the amount to be paid at maturity of such 2017 Series A Bonds (excluding amounts stated to be interest and payable at least annually over the term of such 2017 Series A Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the 2017 Series A Bonds which is excluded from gross income for federal income tax purposes.
-For this purpose, the issue price of a particular maturity of the 2017 Series A Bonds is the first price at which a substantial amount of such maturity of the 2017 Series A Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The original issue discount with respect to any maturity of the 2017 Series A Bonds accrues daily over the term to maturity of such 2017 Series A Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
-The accruing original issue discount is added to the adjusted basis of such 2017 Series A Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such 2017 Series A Bonds.
-Beneficial Owners of the 2017 Series A Bonds should consult their own tax advisors with respect to the tax consequences of ownership of 2017 Series A Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such 2017 Series A Bonds in the original offering to the public at the first price at which a substantial amount of such 2017 Series A Bonds is sold to the public.
+Code of 1986 (the "Code").
+In the further opinion of Bond Counsel, interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+The proposed form of opinion of Bond Counsel relating to the Bonds is set forth in APPENDIX C hereto.

-2017 Series A Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium 2017 Series A Bonds") will be treated as having amortizable bond premium.
-No deduction is allowable for the amortizable bond premium in the case of 2017 Series A Bonds, like the Premium 2017 Series A Bonds, the interest on which is excluded from gross income for federal income tax purposes.
-However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium 2017 Series A Bond, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial
+To the extent that the issue price of any maturity of the Bonds is less than the amount to be paid at maturity of such Bonds (excluding amounts stated to be interest and payable at least annually over the term of such Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the Bonds which is excluded from gross income for federal income tax purposes.
+For this purpose, the issue price of a particular maturity of the Bonds is the first price at which a substantial amount of such maturity of the Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The original issue discount with respect to any maturity of the Bonds accrues daily over the term to maturity of such Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
+The accruing original issue discount is added to the adjusted basis of such Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Bonds.
+Beneficial Owners of the Bonds should consult their own tax advisors with respect to the tax consequences of ownership of Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such Bonds in the original offering to the public at the first price at which a substantial amount of such Bonds is sold to the public.

-Owner.
-Beneficial Owners of Premium 2017 Series A Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.
+Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Bonds") will be treated as having amortizable bond premium.
+No deduction is allowable for the amortizable bond premium in the case of Bonds, like the Premium Bonds, the interest on which is excluded from gross income for federal income tax purposes.
+However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium Bond, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
+Beneficial Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.